hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1402

 Or do they say, “He fabricated it?”
-Say, “Produce then one Chapter like it, and call upon whoever you can other than Allah, if you are truthful!”
+Say, “Produce then one chapter like it, and call upon whoever you can other than Allah, if you are truthful!”

 # 1403